Editor’s note: this post was originally published in 2011 and updated annually to reflect the newest volunteer opportunities available.

 Spring is here.
 It’s time to put those winter sweaters back into storage and dust off your flip flops.
-As the seasons change, so do the volunteer opportunities become available; there are gardens to be planted, parks to be prepped for the onslaught of visitors, and other outdoor projects that are most enjoyable in the cool sunshine of Spring.
-Below are some ideas for outdoor volunteer projects and activities around New York City in 2013 that you can sign up for right now.
+As the seasons change, so do the volunteer opportunities; there are gardens to be planted, parks to be prepped for the onslaught of visitors, and other outdoor projects that are most enjoyable in the cool sunshine of Spring.
+Below are some ideas for outdoor volunteer projects and activities around New York City that you can sign up for right now.

 Pick A Day, Any Day

 Are you too busy for a big time commitment?
 Sign up for these one-day volunteer events:

 - The ‘It’s My Park’ Series is an ongoing event taking place this spring from March to May You don’t even have to register: just find a participating park and go!

 - Million Trees Planting Event: The city’s Million Trees Initiative has an ambitious goal: to plant and care for one million new trees across the City’s five boroughs over the next decade.
 Throughout the spring, you can help them reach that goal by joining them in parks in Brooklyn, Queens and Staten Island and volunteer to help plant trees in your community.

 New York City plays host to a slew of fundraising 5K’s and walks, and all of them need volunteers to help ensure the day goes smoothly.
 You can help by handing out water along the route, checking in participants, cleaning up after the race, or even cheering!
 Here are some upcoming runs and contact info:

 - AIDS Walk New York: May 19th.
 Sign up on the website or contact Volunteer Coordinator Shaun Sheppard with any questions at email@example.com or (212) 807-WALK (9255).

 - NYCRUNS: On April 20th, benefit Camba by running a 5K or 10K in Prospect Park.